State Underground Storage Tank Programs

-As of February 2012, 38 states and the District of Columbia and the Commonwealth of Puerto Rico have approved "state" programs.
+As of April 2015, 38 states and the District of Columbia and the Commonwealth of Puerto Rico have approved state programs.
 The states with approved programs are: Alabama, Arkansas, Colorado, Connecticut, Delaware, Georgia, Hawaii, Idaho, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, and West Virginia.

 What are the benefits of state program approval?